 You may be a relative, friend or neighbour.
 Anyone can be a carer – it doesn’t matter what your age, sex, sexuality, profession or cultural background is.

 You may not see yourself as a carer, rather that you are simply helping out a person in need or that you are providing care as a natural extension of your relationship.
 Some carers accept the increased responsibilities, while others may feel they have no choice or the role is something they ‘should’ do.

+For some, becoming a carer can be sudden; for others, it’s a gradual process.
+However it happens, it may take some time to adjust.
+You may have to balance caring with other demands such as work, family or study.
 You may provide care for a short time or over months or years.
 Care may be needed for a few hours once a week or on a 24-hour basis.
-Sometimes a carer lives interstate or overseas and helps by coordinating care by phone, email or the internet.
+You may be providing care alone or sharing the responsibility with others.
+Sometimes a carer lives a long way from the person they are helping and coordinates care by phone, email or the internet.

 The level of care you provide depends on the needs of the person you are caring for, and what you are able to do.
 See what carers do for more details.

 According to the Australian Bureau of Statistics, there are almost 2.7 million unpaid family carers in Australia.

 About one-third of these people are primary carers, meaning they provide most of the care for the person they are looking after.
 Two in five of these primary carers spend 40 hours or more per week providing care.
 Over 40% of primary carers are balancing paid work with caring responsibilities.

 Women are more likely than men to be carers, and most care for a close relative such as a partner, parent or child.
 Almost 75,000 carers are under 15.